perioden/perioden.io/periodontist/gum-grafts-for-receding-gums/index.md

 ---
 layout: default
-title: Receding Gums and Tissue Graft
+title: Gum Grafts for Receding Gums
 ---

-<h4>Receding Gums and Tissue Graft</h4>
+<h4>Gum Grafts for Receding Gums</h4>

 <p>Gum plays important part in the esthetic of teeth and face.
 It is like a curtain which covers the roots of teeth and gives proper length to the crowns.
 The receded gums (lost tissue) can make the tooth appear longer and shows spaces between teeth.</p>